 What we do

-• How does environmental change affect natural selection on key life history traits?
+• How does environmental change affect natural selection on ecologically important traits?

-• How does environmental change affect the expression and structure of quantitative genetic variation?
+• How does environmental change affect the amount and structure of genetic diversity in and among populations?

 Join us!